Celanese and Under Armor Develop Recyclable Spandex Alternative

 “Working with a leading global brand like Under Armour to elevate the performance and sustainability benefits of their products is just the first of many great things we hope to accomplish with this innovative NEOLAST technology,” Tom Kelly, Celanese senior vice president, engineered materials, said in a statement.
 “Celanese is proud to bring its polymer expertise and technical know-how to help manufacture NEOLAST fibers for textiles and fabrics to meet the specific needs of our customers and other value chain partners.
 We are just beginning to unlock its potential and look forward to what’s ahead as we explore other opportunities with end users.”

-Celanese is exploring the application opportunities with Under Armor, but also aims to make the fiber available to the broader apparel industry.
+Celanese is exploring the application opportunities with Under Armour, but also aims to make the fiber available to the broader apparel industry.

 Apparel Recycling Grows